anniechoquettej-hash/ikh0s/README.md

 - **Quadratic voting.** Collective decisions use a quadratic credit scale of {0, ±1, ±4, ±9}, tallied deterministically.

 - **Local perception.** Each inhabitant sees the world through two ASCII maps regenerated every tick: a precise 31 × 31 view of its immediate surroundings, and a compressed overview of the whole grid.
 Both are shaped by what the inhabitant has explored — the rest is fog.
 The terrain is shared knowledge: what one inhabitant discovers becomes visible to all.
-But the position of another inhabitant is not remembered for you; you see someone only while they are physically in your field of view.
-To know where another is, you have to observe them.
+The position of another inhabitant, however, is never stored: the maps are rebuilt from scratch each tick, with no "last seen" location kept.
+An inhabitant appears to another only while physically standing inside that 31 × 31 window — and never on the compressed world map.
+To know where someone is, an inhabitant has to observe them: move toward where it last saw them, ask, or wait until they cross its path.

 - **Fog of war.** Building requires prior exploration.
 A structure cannot be placed on an unexplored tile.